Charlotte USA Rail Projects Will Add to Transportation Network

 Locomotives owned by L&C take loaded railcars and haul them to intersection points in Lancaster and Chester, where Tier I carriers CSX and Norfolk Southern transport the railcars to cities throughout the United States.
 The company also does reverse hauling, delivering railcars from CSX and Norfolk Southern back to its Charlotte-region customers.

-Aberdeen Carolina & Western is the largest privately owned short-line in North Carolina, and its officials predict that the rail corridor they serve is going to boom with commercial development in the near future.
+Aberdeen Carolina & Western is the largest privately owned short-line in North Carolina, and its officials predict that the rail corridor they serve is going to boom with commercial development.

 Smitley says some development agreements along the corridor are already in place for the next few months.

-“Typically, industries that locate next to railroads have higher-paying jobs because the company's investment is higher, with those companies having a global view of things,” he says.
-“We are also involved with several economic development agencies, including Charlotte, Cabarrus County and Mecklenburg County, to bring more top jobs to the region.
+“Typically, industries that locate next to railroads have higher-paying jobs because the company’s investment is higher, with those companies having a global view of things,” he says.
+“We are also involved with several economic development agencies to bring more top jobs to the region.
 We will be a big player on the 24/27 corridor.”